schelian/python_project_template/README.md

 This demonstration is focused on machine learning and the directory structure is loosely based on this [repo](https://github.com/StigTerrebonne/AIS-LSTM).
 However, feel free to adapt this to other data intensive applications (e.g., simulation, optimization, big data, etc.).

-The repo also has some tutorial material on conda, pandas, sklearn, etc.  Feel free to ignore those for other applications.
+The repo also has some tutorial material on conda, pandas, sklearn, docker, etc.  Feel free to ignore those for other applications.
 See sections with "Tutorial/reference" below for more details.

 ## More details (read only once or when referring back)
 Documentation makes sure your code can be build, run and understood by others.